rajal2009/RadioPlayer/README.md

 # Radio Player app

-This app demonstrates radio stream player with Home view and Recently Played View.
+This app demonstrates radio stream player with 2 views: Home view and Recently Played View
 - The “Home” View will display the song title, artist name, and album art of the song currently playing on the radio stream.
 - The “Recently Played” view will display a list of the last 10 songs played on the radio stream.

+*** Used Below component ***

 #Livedata & ViewModel
 - Create MVVM architecture and awareness lifecycle component